vatesfr/xen-orchestra/doc/installation/manual_installation.md

 - on Wheezy, the build from source was tested and working well.
 - by using *n*, documented just below.

 We'll use `n` because it's powerful and flexible.
-First, you need `wget` and `curl`.
+First, you need `curl`.
 Then, install it as root:

 ```bash
 curl -o /usr/local/bin/n https://raw.githubusercontent.com/visionmedia/n/master/bin/n